Important Ireland trio set for Scotland return

 - Ireland hold off spirited Italy to maintain Grand Slam push

-Given Ireland have secured bonus-point victories over Wales, France and Italy without three important players - and captain Jonathan Sexton and centre Garry Ringrose missed the win on Saturday - Farrell admits the form of players who have stepped in may give him a selection headache for Ireland's final two games with Scotland and Italy.
+Given Ireland have secured bonus-point victories over Wales, France and Italy without three important players - and captain Jonathan Sexton and centre Garry Ringrose missed the win on Saturday - Farrell admits the form of players who have stepped in may give him a selection headache for the final two games against Scotland and England.

-Ulster's Stuart McCloskey has impressed at centre in place of Henshaw, while Finlay Bealham has stepped up in Furlong's absence and veteran scrum-half Conor Murray has rolled back the years after Gibson-Park was forced out of the Wales opener at the last second.
+Ulster's Stuart McCloskey has impressed at inside centre in place of Henshaw, while Finlay Bealham has stepped up in Furlong's absence and veteran scrum-half Conor Murray has rolled back the years after Gibson-Park was forced out of the Wales opener at the last minute.

 "We'll see how they compete and train and take note and hold our nerve to see how their training goes and make the call," he added.

-When asked if the lack of game time for the injured trio matters, Farrell said: "Well obviously it matters because ideally you would love but how many times have we done this now?
+When asked if the lack of game time for the injured trio matters, Farrell said: "Well obviously it matters because ideally you would love them to have more time, but how many times have we done this now?

 "We've done it time and time again in regards not being ideal, I suppose game time etc.